macuriels/portfolio/content/project/netflix-trend-analysis/index.md

 **PROJECT SUMMARY**

-- This is a repurposed analysis of a final project made for graduate-level Data Science class which analyzes Netflix trends using the `gtrendsR` and `rtweet` packages in R to download data from Google Trends and Twitter, respectively.
+- This is a repurposed analysis of a final project made for a graduate-level Data Science class which analyzes Netflix trends using the `gtrendsR` and `rtweet` packages in R to download data from Google Trends and Twitter, respectively.

 - Google Trends data for Netflix (and other streaming services) is downloaded from October-December 2022; Twitter data is downloaded from December 4-7 for tweets containing #netflix.